Karl Dickson: Refereeing career

 On 10 May 2017, it was announced Karl Dickson will join the Rugby Football Union's Professional Game Match Officials Team (PGMOT) next season following his retirement from rugby said a statement on the Harlequins official website.

 Dickson began his refereeing qualifications in January 2014 and continued to play for Harlequins while gaining experience officiating.
-This was made possible by the fact he never made the starting XV.

 Through the London Society of Referees he made his refereeing debut at the Reigate School 7s in March 2014 and since then has taken charge of a range of matches including schools, club juniors, sevens as well as local and national league clubs.

 Last season he became a member of the National Panel as one of the best 55 referees in the country and was appointed to his first National League 1 fixture in October when Old Albanians played Loughborough Students.

 Dickson has refereed two A League semi-finals, Exeter v Newcastle in 2016 and Gloucester v Wasps in 2017 and made his debut in the Greene King IPA Championship in the Christmas Eve match between London Irish and Richmond.
 Three days later he was involved in Big Game 9 where Harlequins played Gloucester in the Aviva Premiership at Twickenham.

 After 169 appearances for Harlequins scrum-half Dickson announced his retirement in April and joins the PGMOT in July.

 In an interview to RPA, he said refereeing at international level was his "main goal", a goal reached when in October 2020, Karl was appointed as the main referee in a friendly game between France and Wales, in the Stade de France.

 Personal life

 Karl grew up travelling the country due to his father being in the military.
-He then settled at Banard Castle School where his love for rubgy began.
+He then settled at Banard Castle School where his love for rugby began.
 Karl didn't find his love of Rugby until he was a teenager, from then he succeeded within the sport.

 Karl went to university in Coventry, studying Sport Science and graduated in 2003.
 Towards the end of university he played a few fun rugby games, but then transferred to Bedford University to do a PGCE and thought he would give rugby another go.
 This is where his professional career began.